happydasch/nspanel_haui/docs/ESPHome.md

   - [Diagnostics](#diagnostics)

 ## Installation

+See `device/install.yaml` for the installation configuration.
+This file is going to be installed on the device.
+See `device/nspanel_haui.yaml` for the esphome configuration file.
+This file contains all ESPHome functionality.

 Copy the secrets from `device/secrets.yaml` and add them in ESPHome by pressing the `Secrets` Link in the right corner.
 This step is not neccessary if you add the secrets directly in the config file.